brs98/linear-issues-mcp/README.md

 #### Issue Operations - `issues`

+- `getIssue` - Get a specific issue by ID
 - `getIssues` - Get a list of issues
-- `getIssueById` - Get a specific issue by ID
-- `searchIssues` - Search for issues with various filters
 - `createIssue` - Create a new issue
 - `updateIssue` - Update an existing issue
 - `deleteIssue` - Delete an issue
-- `assignIssue` - Assign an issue to a user
+- `createIssueBatch` - Create multiple issues in a batch
-- `setIssuePriority` - Set the priority of an issue
-- `getIssueHistory` - Get history of an issue

 #### Comment Operations - `comments`